anideaofhappiness/r-scripts-for-collections/Safari/README.md

   * Save as .csv

 ### Locate (or create) your notes file
 This script will add a notes column so that you can indicate when a book was added as a suggested purchase (or other notes).
-The notes file should be saved as a .csv and at the least contain a column titled "notes" and a column titled "isbn" (do not include non-numbers, such as hyphens, in the ISBNs).
+The notes file should be saved as a .csv and at the least contain a column titled "notes" and a column titled "isbn".
+If editing this .csv in Excel, be careful that it is not changing the format of the ISBNs when saving; editing the .csv in a text editor is safest.

 ### Run R script